 Proofreading doesn’t always involve rephrasing sentences or restricting the section of a piece of content, although it may be a requirement in some cases.

-Requirements for Online Proofreading Jobs
+Requirements for Freelance Proofreading Jobs

 However, this proofreading is something you want to pursue long-term, you’re going to have to rack up some skills and experience to become good at it.

 A good way to sharpen your editing skills, even if you’re new to this kind of online business, is to invest your time and resources.